Join, Volunteer, or Start a 4‑H Club in Passaic County Today!

 The Preakness Aggies Club is a cloverbud club (Grades K–3) that focuses on building knowledge and life skills of its club members.
 Each year the club participates in many community services activities, public presentations, field trips, and the learning of various topics of interest.

-Junior Council is looking for new club members in grades 6-8 who are interested in making new friends while learning and improving team building and leadership skills.
-The Passaic County 4-H Junior Council will begin laying the foundation for future leadership opportunities in Teen Council, state and national 4-H trips.
-The club will focus on team building, teamwork and leadership.
-Members will become more comfortable sharing ideas with a group, learn to work on committees and learn to problem solve as a group.
-Additionally, members will learn about officer roles and how to lead in committees.
+Junior/Teen Council club members focus on learning and improving team building, leadership, and service learning skills.
+Club members in grades 6-12 meet monthly in the Wayne area.
+Members learn to work on committees and learn to problem solve as a group.
+Additionally, members learn about officer roles and how to lead in committees.
 Youth will enhance their decision making skills by guiding club decisions and projects.
 Members will also gain experience in service learning, community service and citizenship.
 They will learn what it means to be a good citizen; learn to identify the needs in their 4-H program and communities and how to work towards them.
-Finally, Junior Council members will provide leadership to the Cloverbud (K-3) programs by helping with Cloverbud club events, camps and other programs.
+Members of Junior/Teen Council participate in regional, state, and national 4-H trips.

 Alpaca Pals is a 4‑H club in Passaic County that specializes in training alpaca for different alpaca shows.
 Various club rules, traditions, and job positions are set in place providing a fun and positive experience for all club members.
 Our club welcomes children of all ages to partake in training, caring for, and raising (if they choose to do so) their very own alpaca.
 We are learning how to care for these alpaca by training them, vetting them, shearing them and how to dye fibers.
 Our goal for the club is to expand our knowledge on these animals.
 We hope to hold the 4‑H motto of making the best even better.